tlevine/www.thomaslevine.com/content/!/magic-r-commands/index.md

 ---

 I've never come up with a good way for learning/teaching the cool parts of R.
-I guess that's just how R is; it's all a hack.
-Anyway, here are some magic incantations.
+I feel like that's sort of how R is; there's an awesome way to do everything, but it's all very specific and hacky.

+I tried to think of some magic incantations that you might not find in introductory R books/documentation/classes.

 ## CSV
 When loading a CSV, don't convert strings to factors.